Registration

 Yes.
 We encourage you to register for all Summer Session courses at the same time to secure seats in your desired courses.
 You can, however, register for a course up until the first day of the term in which the course falls, if seats are available.

 After the term has started, you will need to drop or withdraw from the course.
-Visit the Registered Students and Withdrawals and Refunds pages for more information, including links to the appropriate forms.
+Visit the Registered Students and Withdrawals and Refunds pages for deadlines and more information, including links to the appropriate forms.

 The date that you officially drop or withdraw will also impact your tuition liability and the potential for a refund.
 More information can also be found on the Student Accounts page.